nsdcss/grunt-lessimportfile/README.md

 Type: `Boolean`
 Default value: `false`

 Import the specified files as a reference.
-It will create an import-statement as this: `@import (reference) "file.less"`
+It will create an import-statement like this: `@import (reference) "file.less"`

 #### options.copyExisting
 Type: `Boolean`